mociatto/HybridVFL-HAM10K/README.md

-# MyVFL: Fairness-Aware Vertical Federated Learning for Skin Cancer Detection
+# FairVFL-HAM10K: Fairness-Aware Vertical Federated Learning for Skin Cancer Detection

 A modular Python implementation of **FairVFL** adapted for the HAM10000 skin lesion dataset.
 This project provides a research-ready codebase for exploring fairness and privacy in vertical federated learning using both image and tabular medical data.